MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/run-azure-cli-docker.md

 ---
-title: Run Azure CLI in a Docker Container
+title: Run Azure CLI in a Docker Container | Microsoft Docs
-description: How to run a Docker container hosting the Azure CLI
+description: Learn how to run a Docker container hosting the Azure CLI
 author: dbradish-microsoft
 ms.author: dbradish
 manager: barbkess